Aldebrand/trillo/readme.md

 Trillo is a site I developed in less than a day to master `CSS flexbox`.
 It includes CSS vars, CSS masks, an SVG stripe, and many techniques to create a beautiful flex layout.
-Moreover, the site contains media queries that make it very responsive.
+Moreover, the site contains some media queries that make it very responsive.

 Enjoy navigating the code :octocat: